Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time discretization: Analysis of the DLR Projector Splitting for SDEs

-which concludes the proof. \end{proof} In Lemma \ref{lem: discrete gronwall-bound}, we derived a mean-squared bound of the DLR Euler-Maruyama solution, subject to a time-step condition dependent on the smallest singular value of the Gramian of $Y_n$.
-This result is subsequently applied in Proposition \ref{lem: discrete gronwall PS EM} to derive a lower bound on the smallest singular value of the Gramian under assumption of uniformly elliptic noise.
+In Lemma \ref{lem: sup n yn}, we derived a mean-squared bound of the DLR EM solution, under a time-step restriction dependent on the smallest singular value of the Gramian of $Y_n$.
+This result is subsequently applied in Proposition \ref{prop: 2 discrete covariance full-rank - EM} to derive a lower bound on the smallest singular value of the Gramian under assumption of uniformly elliptic noise.

-In contrast, for the DLR Projector Splitting for EM method, Lemma \ref{lem: discrete gronwall-bound} imposes no restrictions on $\Delta t_n$.
+In contrast, for the DLR PS SDE method, Lemma \ref{lem: bound stoch dlr proj} imposes no restrictions on $\Delta t_n$.
 Consequently, the following Proposition, analogous to Propositions~\ref{prop: 1 discrete covariance full-rank - EM} and~\ref{prop: 2 discrete covariance full-rank - EM}, derives a lower-bound on the smallest singular value of the Gramian under no time step-restrictions if the noise is uniformly elliptic.